goodybag/mongo-sql/README.md

 ### Helpers

-All conditionals and value types are implemented as helpers.
 There are two types of helpers:

 * Conditionals
 * Values

-Conditionals are just that.
+All conditionals and value types are implemented as helpers.
 Things like ```$gt, $lt, $equals``` are all conditionals.
 They are helpers that construct the parts of queries that have conditions.
 Values are what's on the right-hand side of a condition.
 If you needed to do something like:

 ```sql
 select * from users where last_visited > ( now() - interval '5' hour );